 Most of the time I use my camera’s aperture-priority mode, setting it between f/2.8 and f/5.6.
 This allows me to blur the background as much as possible, separating the animal from its surroundings.
 Keeping the aperture wide open also allows me to capture as much light as possible in the zoo’s darker areas.

-Sometimes it might be necessary to select shutter-priority or manual mode if the animal is moving fast (such as a running animal)
+Sometimes it might be necessary to select shutter-priority or manual mode if the animal is moving fast (such as a running animal).

 I have my camera set up to display a 3 x 3 grid in my viewfinder to help with composition.
 You’ll probably want to crop some images later, so make sure your camera is set to take images at the highest resolution available.
 Shoot in RAW mode if you intend to edit your pictures on computer later.

-Move anti-clockwise around the zoo
+Consider moving anti-clockwise around the zoo

 There is some evidence to suggest that most people move through parks and attractions in a clockwise direction.
 You might find it quieter if you do the opposite.

 Your camera’s burst mode will allow you to take several photographs in quick succession whilst you hold the shutter release button.
 This is great for fast animals with unpredictable movements as it increases the chance of getting a perfectly timed shot.
 Just make sure you have plenty of large-capacity memory cards to store all those image files!

 Remember that some memory cards work faster than others, and this can affect how many photos you can take in burst mode before your camera starts to stutter.

 A standard lens is fine when you can get reasonably close to the subject you are shooting.
 However, a telephoto lens might be better for subjects which are further away.
 Using one at the zoo will allow you to zoom in closer to the animals.
 A telephoto lens will magnify the subject, allowing you to capture more close-up detail.